 - Choose the high road: Love Over Fear.

-- The power of a common goal and strategy
+- The power of a common goal

 - Perceptual ability